What to expect from an LTR event

 Ready to give it a try?

 Good – the best way to learn about LTR is to give it a go.
-You’ll find our current guided trails runs on the 'UPCOMING EVENTS' page.
+You’ll find our current guided trails runs on the 'LIVE EVENTS' page.
 We use Eventbrite, so booking is quick and simple.
 And yes, you do have to book because we limit the numbers taking part to ensure everyone has a great time and stays safe on the trails.

 Just talk to us.
 Please call either Rodger on 07946 568844 or Sarah on 07854 816244.